elunna/nerfhack-changelog/README.md

 * Vampires cannot handle silver items or weapons.
 They also cannot wear silver rings or zap silver wands.
 When the player is ready to perform the invocation, they may apply the silver bell on the invocation square, but otherwise silver items are unusable for vampires.
 * Vampires won't receive any silver artifact gifts from their gods.
 * Vampires cannot handle garlic.
+* Vampires can use any racial items except gnomish items (mostly because they are too small)
+* Vampires can use tinning kits to bottle blood from corpses (from SlashTHEM).
+These tins are simply generic blood and do not convey any intrinsics.

 * Vampires are Inherently Evil (from EvilHack)
     * This is adapted from the Infidel role in evil.
 In general, vampires suffer very little alignment penalties for general cruelty.
 They can attack and kill peaceful monsters with no worries, and for other actions they have lessened alignment penalties.
+    * Even without conflict, you will "desire conflict" upon entering the Astral Plane.
+    * Standing on Elbereth results in a -5 alignment penalty.

 Vampires get these resistances and abilities:
     - Level 1:     Regeneration